Ehiane/imdb-movie-sentiment-analysis/README.md

-# 🚀 Setting Up the Movie Sentiment Analysis Repository
+#  Setting Up the Movie Sentiment Analysis Repository (Please Read & Follow)

-## !!
-Please read !!
 Follow these steps to set up this repository on your local machine.

 ---